rwhogg/what-the-hex/README.md

 See the file [LICENSE.txt](LICENSE.txt)

 Exception: If you are redistributing modified versions of What The Hex? in binary form, please remove the Boarish Entertainment splash screen.
-See [NOTICE](NOTICE) for details
+See [NOTICE](NOTICE) for details.

 # Third-Party Licenses